-When Dr.Web is installed, the SpIDer Agent icon area.
+When Dr.Web is installed, the SpIDer Agent icon displays in the notification area.

 If SpIDer Agent is not running, select the Dr.Web application group on the Windows Start menu and then select SpIDer Agent.

 The SpIDer Agent icon indicates the status of Dr.Web: